 Purchase Online with Home Delivery: You can purchase the Paris Pass online and have it delivered before your trip to your home.
 However, you will have to pay shipping costs (currently €3.95 – €9.95 for standard delivery) that will decrease the cost savings of the pass.
 The shipping cost is the same whether you buy 1 pass or 6 passes.
 Advantages to buying it online are that you won’t have to pick up the pass in Paris, will have the printed guidebook ahead of time, and can start using your Paris Pass as soon you arrive in Paris.

-Purchase Online with In-Person Pick-up: To avoid shipping costs, you can purchase the Paris Pass online and collect it for only €2.00 per order at the Big Bus Ticket Shop located at 11 Avenue de L’Opera, 75001 Paris.
+Purchase Online with In-Person Pick-up: To avoid shipping costs, you can purchase it online and collect it for only €2.00 per order at the Big Bus Ticket Shop located at 11 Avenue de L’Opera, 75001 Paris.
 Just be sure to print the Paris Pass confirmation voucher sent by email and also bring along your ID and credit card used for the order to collect the passes.

 Tips on Getting the Most Out of Your Paris Pass